blackshadev/Roadie/README.md

   - note: Currently it accepts only one wildcard and only at the end of the route
  - HTTPS integration

+### Change log
+ - Fixed the length calculation where it counts the number of bytes instead of the number of characters.

 ### Routing
 Routing is done with a greedy search algoritm, it "searches" the correct route for you via a route table.
 A good thing to note is that the route is split up in segements,